 PoS and PoET algorithms have been taken further by the inventor Bram Cohen, the man behind BitTorrent.
 Cohen heads a project called Chia, which is billed as an enterprise-grade digital currency that aims to build a Chia Network in order to improve the global financial and payments systems.

-Chia is a decentralized open source global blockchain which claims to be less wasteful, more decentralized, and more secure than Bitcoin.
+Chia is a decentralized open source global blockchain which utilises the consensus algorithm of blockchain called ‘Proof Of Space and Time’, which claims to be less wasteful, more decentralized, and more secure than Bitcoin.
 While inspired by the Bitcoin blockchain, the primary resource of Chia is not computing power.
 Under the PoS algorithm, disk space becomes the main resource, and PoET is used to come to a decentralized “Nakamoto-style” consensus that validates transactions.

 Be it through marketing and advertising or new technological innovations, it is clear to see the endeavour of the crypto-community to bring cryptocurrency more into the mainstream of social and economic life for people around the world, especially those lacking access to financial services.